Prism Scan

 Prism uses Vercel to host the public website, Google Cloud Run to host backend services, and Google Firestore for backend data storage.
 The Firestore database is configured in the europe-west2 region.

-The extension uses Open Food Facts for food product data and Open Beauty Facts for cosmetic product data.
+Prism uses Open Food Facts for food product data and Open Beauty Facts for cosmetic product data.
 These projects are third-party open-data services, and their data may be incomplete, community-edited, delayed, or unavailable.

 Retention